trixi-framework/libtrixi/README.md

 **Libtrixi** is an interface library for using [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) from C/C++/Fortran.

-**Note: This project is in a very early stage and subject to changes without warning at any time.**
+**Note: This project is in an early stage and the API is still under development.
+Nevertheless, basic functionality is already implemented and actively tested.

 ## Getting started